Straight-tusked elephant: DNA analysis

-Phylogeny showing the placement of Palaeoloxodon antiquus in relation to other elephantids based on nuclear genomes, after Palkopoulou et al. 2018, demonstrating that it received substantial introgression of genes from African forest elephants, and to a lesser extent mammoths.
+Phylogeny showing the placement of Palaeoloxodon antiquus in relation to other elephantids based on nuclear genomes, after Palkopoulou et al. 2018, demonstrating that Palaeoloxodon antiquus received substantial introgression of DNA as a result of hybridization with African forest elephants, and to a lesser extent mammoths.
+Mitochondrial DNA suggests that this hybrid ancestry is widespread in Eurasian Palaeoloxodon species, with the hybridization likely occurring in their African ancestor P. recki.

 During the late 20th century and the first decade of the 21st century, Palaeoloxodon species were thought to share a close common ancestry with Asian elephants and other species of Elephas, which was based on a number of morphological similarities between the two groups.
 In 2016, a mitochondrial DNA sequence analysis instead found that the mitochondrial genome of P. antiquus was nested within those of the African forest elephant (Loxodonta cyclotis), with analysis of a partial nuclear genome supporting a closer relationship to L. cyclotis than to the African bush elephant (L. africana).
 A subsequent study published in 2018 that includes some of the same authors presented a complete nuclear genome sequence, indicating a more complicated relationship between straight-tusked elephants and other species of elephants.
-According to this study, the lineage of Palaeoloxodon antiquus was the result of reticulate evolution, with the majority of the genome of straight-tusked elephants deriving from a lineage of elephants that was most closely related but basal to the common ancestor of forest and bush elephants (~60% of total genomic contribution), which had significant introgressed ancestry from African forest elephants (>33%) and to a lesser extent from mammoths (~5%).
+According to this study, the lineage of Palaeoloxodon antiquus was the result of reticulate evolution, with the majority of the genome of straight-tusked elephants deriving from a lineage of elephants that was more closely related to modern African elephants than to Asian elephants or mammoths, but diverged prior to the split between African forest and bush elephants (~60% of total genomic contribution), which had significant introgressed ancestry resulting from hybridisation with African forest elephants (>33%) and to a lesser extent from mammoths (~5%).
 The African forest elephant ancestry was more closely related to modern West African forest elephants than to other African forest elephant populations.
-This hybridisation likely occurred in Africa, prior to migration of Palaeoloxodon into Eurasia, and appears to be shared with other Palaeoloxodon populations, such those from China.
+This hybridisation likely occurred in Africa, prior to migration of Palaeoloxodon into Eurasia, likely beginning around or prior to 1 million years ago in the case of the African forest elephant hybridisation, and appears to be shared with other Palaeoloxodon populations, such those from China, as well as Palaeoloxodon naumanni from Japan.